Jacob-Small/Automating-ELK/README.md

 Only the Load Balancer can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-- 'Whitelisted IP Address: Personal IP'
+- Whitelisted IP Address: Personal IP

 Machines within the network can only be accessed by the Jump-Box-Provisioner utilizing docker.

-'The Jump-Box-Provisioner Machine is allowed to access the ELK-VM through the docker container.
+The Jump-Box-Provisioner Machine is allowed to access the ELK-VM through the docker container.
 However, my personal computer is allowed to connect to Kibana through the web browser on port 5601.

 A summary of the access policies in place can be found in the table below.